MustardChef/WSABuilds/Documentation/Fix Guides/Post-Install Issues/FixVirtError.md

 1. ***Remove WSA***: Right clicking on "Windows Subsystem for Android™ Settings" and pressing uninstall + Deleting the extracted WSA (MagiskOnWSA/WSABuilds) folder that you extracted and installed from.

+&nbsp;

 2. ***Go to "Turn Windows features on and off" and if any of these features below are enabled, DISABLE THEM.***

     - Hyper-V
     - Virtual Machine Platform
     - Windows Hypervisor Platform
     - Windows Subsystem for Linux

 &nbsp;